Hezekiah-Elisha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * You can assume that the user betty will exist when we will run your script
 ## whoami
 1. Who am I - a script that prints the effective username of the current user.
+## groups
+2-groups - a script that prints all the groups the current user is part of.